PRI Circuit for Business: Options, Alternatives, and Cost

 There are still some strong use cases for PRI investment.

 - Organizations that lack data connectivity to support IP-based phones may need to rely on PRI to avoid call quality issues such as jitter, latency, or packet loss.

 - Companies that have recently invested in a new PBX system that only supports PRI, should use PRI circuits to protect the value of the purchase.

 - Businesses may need a limited number of PRI lines in conjunction with SIP Trunking to hybrid systems.

 With SIP Trunking and other cloud-based business phone options, PRI circuits are often not the most logical investment for many organizations.
-SIP Trunking migration is the better choice for many businesses due to factors such as cost, flexibility, and the ability to integrate voice communications with multimedia collaboration tools to achieve Unified Business Communications.
+SIP Trunking migration is the better choice for many businesses for many reasons:

 Understand Your Options

 While PRI Lines are low-risk and well-established, they're certainly not the only way to support cost-effective, high-quality business phone communications.
 Understanding your options is essential to maximizing your investment.